evkx/evkx.github.io/content/models/skoda/elroq/elroq_60/_index.md

 The SKODA Elroq 60 comes equipped with one sound system option:

-- **Canton Soundsystem:**: Features ten speakers and delivers a maximum output of 550 watts.
+- **Canton Soundsystem:** Features ten speakers and delivers a maximum output of 550 watts.

 Additionally, the model includes 4 USB-C connections as standard.